 The May 2011 SC meeting also recommended development of a GWP Synthesis Report which is intermediate in content between the global GWP Annual Report (GWP in Action) and the more detailed and complex annual progress reports.
 The objective of this intermediate progress report is to provide an additional monitoring tool, as an overview containing concise and critical analysis and discussion of progress in each of the 13 regions and within the GWPO.
-A draft structure for this report has been developed and will also be presented to the November 2011 SC meeting for approval and implementation in 2012.
+A draft structure for this report has been developed and was presented to the November 2011 SC meeting for approval and implementation in 2012.

 The 2012 GWP Workplan continues to build on the improved alignment between the Strategy's strategic elements, activities and outputs, and the internal accountability of the human and financial resources required to carry them out.
-In the context of contributing to the preparation of DFID's "Business Plan" for the GWP, the results framework has being strengthened and clarified through a more traditional logical framework analysis (LFA) approach encompassing the Strategy as it is being implemented globally.
-The 2012 GWP Workplan contains a "continuity" workplan, based upon a balanced budget excluding the DFID contribution (which has not yet been finalized) and a "growth" workplan based upon a significantly increased "growth" budget.
-The latter includes additional activities described within the context of building climate resilience through increasing water security.
+In the context of contributing to the preparation of DFID's "Business Plan" for the GWP, the results framework has being strengthened and clarified through a more traditional logical framework analysis (LFA) aligned to the Strategy as it is being implemented globally.
+A draft results-framework for the business case is presented in Annex C in the context of building climate resilience through increasing water security.

-1.2.3 Annual GWP Programme Management Cycle
+1.2.3 Annual GWP Programme Management Sequence

 The GWP Programme Management Cycle is guided by a structured annual sequence of events facilitated by the GWPO Secretariat.
 This annual sequence provides regular checkpoints during the year to reflect on lessons learned, Progress Markers reached and emerging issues to address.
 The annual monitoring and reporting process was strengthened in 2011 with the introduction of a first report against the Outcome Mapping Progress Markers established in 2009.
-An initial report on progress results to 20108 was issued and presented to the May 2011 SC meeting.
-This will be repeated again in 2011 with the expectation of clearer indications on progress in delivering results against the 4 goals.
+An initial report on progress results to 20109 was issued and presented to the May 2011 SC meeting.
+This is being repeated again in 2011 with the expectation of clearer indications on progress in delivering results against the 4 goals.